2018 Home Design Trends: What’s New?

 Over the past few years, we’ve fallen in love with glossy white kitchens that never stray too far from the neutral palette.
-Yet, could 2018 see a kitchen color revival?
+Yet, could 2018 see a kitchen colour revival?
 Editor of Houzz Mitchell Parker says “White will always be a classic palette for kitchens, but its increased popularity means there’s going to be interest fatigue.”

-It seems we can expect a turn to more original, interesting and colorful kitchens with warmer wood tones and mis-matched style.
+It seems we can expect a turn to more original, interesting and colourful kitchens with warmer wood tones and mis-matched style.
 Kimberly Ahern from the Swoonworthy blog agrees and backs the trend: “Mixing your finishes provides a much more pulled together look and creates a more eclectic, interesting aesthetic.”

 Credit: Ashley Woodson Bailey

 Florals have always been popular, especially in elegant bedrooms and country-style homes.
 Yet, they could be taking a different shape this year.
-Mitchell from Houzz believes we should “Forget low-energy patterns, and think botanical references in high-contrast colors such as black and white, and oversize blooms.”
+Mitchell from Houzz believes we should “Forget low-energy patterns, and think botanical references in high-contrast colours such as black and white, and oversize blooms.”